Ph.D. in Systems Engineering

 11. The committee chair will communicate the results of the evaluation to the student.
 If the student passed the written portion, they should proceed to the oral portion of the exam.

-12. Unless otherwise specified by the committee chair, the student should schedule the oral exam for one hour.
-The exam should be scheduled to occur in less than two weeks of no-tice to proceed.
+12. Unless otherwise specified by the committee chair, the student should schedule the oral exam for one (1) hour.
+The exam should be scheduled to occur in less than two (2) weeks of notice to proceed.

 13. The student should prepare a 30-minute presentation summarizing their answers to the exam questions.